Admission Information

 K-State PA Program Supplemental Application

-Upon completion of the CASPA application, applicant must complete the K-State PA program supplemental application, and submit the $75 non-refundable fee.
+Upon completion of the CASPA application, applicant must complete the K-State PA program supplemental application, and submit the $75 non-refundable fee by the deadline date of 31 July.
 The purpose of the supplemental application is to collect additional information not provided in the CASPA application.
 Again, please send all transcripts directly to CASPA.

 K-State Graduate School Application

-Finally, applicants who are invited to interview must complete an application for graduate study at K-State and pay the $65 non-refundable fee.
+Finally, applicants who are invited to interview must complete an application for graduate study at K-State and pay the $65 non-refundable fee before the interview date.

 - Three letters of recommendation submitted by faculty, coaches, employers, patients or health care providers with whom the applicant has a shadow or work history.
 The program will only evaluate the first three letters submitted if more than three letters are received.